Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Results

-\subsection{Performance of Converged solutions in Sequential Convex Programming}
+\subsection{Performance of Converged Solutions in Sequential Convex Programming}

 In this subsection, the performance of SAGES is evaluated based on the refined trajectory after the SCP.
-To address (RQ2), two key questions of interest are: \textbf{(i) Does the usage of the trajectories generated by SAGES provide an advantageous property in the algorithmic performance of the SCP?}, and \textbf{(ii) Are the converged solutions in the SCP not only safe but also compliant with the high-level command?} The generated warm-starts are used as an initial guess of the SCP that converges to the solution that satisfies the safety constraints, as defined in Eqs.~\eqref{eq:ocp_ff_feasibility} and ~\eqref{eq:ocp_rpod_feasibility}, respectively.
-The solutions are then compared against the benchmark solutions based on the initialization with the convex waypoint-hopping solutions.
+To address (RQ2), two key questions of interest are: (i) Does the usage of the trajectories generated by SAGES provide an advantageous property in algorithmic performance of the SCP?, and (ii) Are the converged solutions in the SCP not only safe but also compliant with the high-level command?
+The generated warm-starts are used as a warm-start of the SCP that solves Eqs.~\eqref{eq:ocp_ff_feasibility} and ~\eqref{eq:ocp_rpod_feasibility}, respectively.
+The converged solutions are then compared against the benchmark SCP solutions warm-started by the convex waypoint-hopping (CVX) solutions.